suryapranesh4/RemixSimpleStorage/README.md

-# SimpleStorage
+# Simple-Storage
-Basic Solidity example that stores people's favourite number and function to retrieve people's favourite number
+Basic Solidity example that stores people's favourite number and function to retrieve favourite number